Ragnar Lothbrok: A Real Viking Hero Whose Life Became Lost to Legend

 Many Names, One Man?

 Both the name Ragnar and the nickname Lothbrok, which must not be confused with a surname, had many variations in the accounts of the age.
-“Lothbrok” could be interpreted as “hairy breeches” in Old Norse.
+“Lothbrok” could be interpreted as “hairy breeches” or “shaggy breeches” in Old Norse.
+He is said to have crafted the breeches in preparation to fight a dragon or giant serpent , to stop it from biting him.

 His name could be written as Regnar or Regner while his nickname could be written as Lodbrok or Lodbrog.
-The legendary Viking hero, who was also the king of Denmark and Sweden, was also known as Ragnar Sigurdsson, as he was said to be the Swedish king Sigurd Ring’s (or Hring’s) son in some accounts.
+The legendary Viking hero, who was also a king of Denmark and Sweden, was also known as Ragnar Sigurdsson, as he was said to be the Swedish king Sigurd Ring’s (or Hring’s) son in some accounts.
+When Ragnar grew up he was a handsome man who was a strong warrior.

 Ragnar’s execution by King Ælla in a pit of snakes.
 Etching by Hugo Hamilton ( Public Domain )

 History Channel’s Vikings is a historical drama that is loosely based on facts and Norse sagas.
 Despite the undeniable awesomeness of the series, the great acting, and the immense success of the show, there are some glaring inaccuracies that any history buff can easily spot.
 Does this mean that the show isn’t good?
 No!
 The show is truly good, and if it hasn’t gotten your attention yet, you should start watching it immediately.
-Just make sure you don’t take everything you see literally because there are issues with the historical accuracy of the plot at times, Ragnar being involved in many of them.
+Season six, said to be the final season , will kick off later this year.

 - Baldr: The Shining God Who Shines No More